outrigdev/outrig/.roo/rules/rules.md

 - **Go directly to completion** - After making changes, proceed directly to attempt_completion without summarizing
 - The project is currently an un-released POC / MVP.
 Do not worry about backward compatibility when making changes
 - With React hooks, always complete all hook calls at the top level before any conditional returns (including jotai hook calls useAtom and useAtomValue); when a user explicitly tells you a function handles null inputs, trust them and stop trying to "protect" it with unnecessary checks or workarounds.
+- **Match response length to question complexity** - For simple, direct questions in Ask mode (especially those that can be answered in 1-2 sentences), provide equally brief answers.
+Save detailed explanations for complex topics or when explicitly requested.

 ### Strict Comment Rules